Cultural Views on Pubic Hair

 While there are a wide variety of hair removal methods on the market, it’s important to note that not all methods are appropriate for pubic hair removal.
 Often, these methods are too strong to be used on such a sensitive area.

 Mechanical epilators are devices that pull out the entire hair follicle.
-These should not be used on sensitive skin areas such as face, genitals, or armpits because the method tends to be painful.
+These should not be used on sensitive skin areas such as face, genitals, or armpits because the soft skin of the bikini area may tear.
 In addition, the hair must be about a quarter inch or longer to work, and the epilator could still miss some hair.
 Mechanical epilators cost anywhere from $50 to $100.
-Results last about a week.
+Results last about one week.

 Electrolysis is a very laborious method of hair removal because each hair must be treated individually.
 During electrolysis, a qualified professional inserts a needle under the skin that passes an electric current through the hair follicle to damage it.
 Because this process is so time-consuming and requires multiple treatments, it can be very expensive.
 Electrolysis can also be painful and there is a risk of scarring and infection.
 This procedure should only be performed on the eyebrows, face, thighs, abdomen, breasts, and legs.
 Results are long lasting, but some hair may grow back.